Updated on January 27, 2022

 Anytime a person or individual is faced with a lawsuit or contemplating filing a lawsuit they should always be thinking about attorneys’ fees.
 These fees are important because they are generally the cost of participating in the lawsuit with the aid of a lawyer.
 Lawyers generally charge by the hour or agree to take the case on a contingency.
 For lawyers charging by the hour or via flat fees, the cost of the lawsuit is largely the attorneys’ fees.

-Because attorneys’ fees necessarily play a large role in any lawsuit it is important to understand whether there is an ability to recover attorneys’ fees in a particular dispute.
-The law in California generally provides that unless attorneys’ fees are provided for by statute or by contract they are not recoverable.
+Because attorneys’ fees necessarily play a large role in any lawsuit it is important to understand whether there is an ability to recover these fees in a particular dispute.
+The attorneys’ fees law in California generally provides that unless the fees are provided for by statute or by contract they are not recoverable.
 In other words, unless a law or contract says otherwise the winning and losing party to lawsuit must pay their own attorneys fees.

 Our litigators understand the importance of maximizing our client’s recovery.
 Our track record speaks for itself in that regard.
-For more information or to inquire about a free consultation please contact us at (310) 954-1877, or firstname.lastname@example.org.
+To see if you qualify for a free consultation please contact us at (310) 954-1877, or firstname.lastname@example.org.